Susan's Place Logo

 Stottie Girl

-Quote from: Sephirah on Today at 04:05:21 PMWe live in roughly the same corner of the world.
+Quote from: Sephirah on February 06, 2026, 04:05:21 PMWe live in roughly the same corner of the world.
 That's pretty cool. :) Where I grew up was also a mining area.
 My dad was a miner.
 Until the whole thing went belly up.
 I think that's probably why I've never really been claustrophobic.
 Apart from in big cities.
 They make me feel claustrophobic.

 No way!
 Nice to know there are some locals on here!